helloakinos/align/ReadMe.md

 - Flash messages are currently not visible due to the login/signup form changing back to its original state.
 Displaying the failureflash on the original form would be ideal, if possible.

 - Expand "Connect" feature to include both Finder and Seeker profiles on top of the current Job functionality.
+Include safeguards to ensure that those who did not create their profile yet, are not able to click on connect.